couper64/hardcode/README.md

     sudo sysctl -a | grep "bridge-nf-call"

 Configure the guest to use host-bridge.
 Open up the Virtual Machine Manager and then select the target guest.
 Go to the NIC device.
 The drop down for "Network Source" should now include a device called "Virtual netowrk 'host-bridge'".
 The "Bridge network device model" will be "virtio" if that's your KVM configuration's default.
 Select that "host-bridge" device.

+#### Useful commands:

+A command to set automatic start of VMs when host boots up.

+    virsh autostart <vm-name>

+A command to undo automatic start of VMs when host boots up.

+    virsh autostart --disable <vm-name>

+A command to set automatic start of the Docker containers when host boots up.

+    docker update --restart unless-stopped <container-name>

+A command to undo automatic start of the Docker containers when host boots up.

+    docker update --restart no <container_name_or_id>

 #### References:
 * [Guide to add a bridge interface to the Ubuntu desktop using *nmcli*](https://gist.github.com/plembo/f7abd2d9b6f76e7afdece02dae7e5097)